Matt Barkley: Early life

 As a top high school player, Barkley was heavily recruited.
 On January 23, 2008, Barkley verbally committed to USC, ending speculation that he might join UCLA, which had just hired coaches Rick Neuheisel and Norm Chow.
 Barkley's father, Les Barkley, was an All-American water polo player at USC from 1976 to 1979.
 He made his decision more than a year before his National Signing Day, telling his family and coaches and then calling USC coach Pete Carroll on his cell phone.
 The previous quarterback to go to USC from Mater Dei was Heisman Trophy-winner Matt Leinart (the school had also graduated fellow Heisman winner John Huarte).
 After committing to USC, Barkley began recruiting other elite high school players to join him.

 Barkley's 2008 senior season started slow, throwing nearly as many interceptions as touchdown passes and the Monarchs barely keeping above .500; however, his performance turned around and Mater Dei rallied to 7–3 and entered the playoffs.
 The Monarchs made it to the quarterfinal, falling to Tesoro High School and ending the season 8–4.
 Barkley finished his Mater Dei High School career as the all-time passing yardage leader in Orange County, surpassing the record that was set by Todd Marinovich in 1987.
 Barkley graduated from high school on December 18, 2008.

 On January 4, 2009, Barkley participated in Under Armour All-America Game at the Florida Citrus Bowl.
 After a strong performance, where he completed 11-of-22 passes for 237 yards and two touchdowns and led the White team to a 27–16 victory over the Black team, Barkley was named the game's co-MVP.
-Soon afterward, he was moved back to the number one high school prospect in America by ESPN, having dropped to tenth during his senior season.
+Shortly afterward, he was moved back to the number one high school prospect in America by ESPN, having dropped to tenth during his senior season.